msrasys/nnscaler/docs/source/parallel_module.md

     - `pipeline_nmicros`: the number of microbatches in the pipeline.
     - `pipeline_nstages`: the number of stages in the pipeline.
     - `pipeline_scheduler`: the scheduler name for the pipeline.
 Current we support four schedulers in training `1f1b`/`1f1b_plus`/`gpipe`/`chimera_direct` (4 stages pipeline only), and one scheduler in inference `infer_pipe`.
+    - `pas_config`: the configuration for the PAS policy.
+It is a dictionary, and will be used by the PAS policy.
+Please note different PAS will have different configurations, and please check the PAS policy for details.
 4. User configuration
     - user_config: the user configuration,which is used to decide whether skipping compiling and reusing the previously compiled parallel module.
 It has two categories of configuration:
         - `graph`: the graph related configuration, which is used to decide whether skipping graph generation only.